Seeking to put faith into action, we bring people together to build homes, communities, and hope.

 A world where everyone has a decent place to live.

 Habitat for Humanity Buffalo makes homeownership possible for local families.
-Since 1985, we have assisted 308 families in achieving their dream of homeownership.
+Since 1985, we have assisted more than 300 families in achieving their dream of homeownership.
 Families in Habitat Buffalo’s homebuyer program are able to purchase a decent, safe, affordable home.
 This is attainable for low-income families because Habitat Buffalo subsidizes the cost of the house through grants, donations, and volunteer labor.
-The homebuyer repays an interest-free, 30-year mortgage, which supports the Fund for Humanity, a revolving account used to build additional homes
+The homebuyer repays an affordable, 30-year mortgage, which supports the Fund for Humanity, a revolving account used to build additional homes

 Our ReStore Program supports our mission and helps our community.
 Every year, thousands of household items are saved from landfills, and are repurposed through our ReStore Program.
 We accept donated appliances, furniture, and building materials, which are refinished and used in Habitat houses, or are sold through our two ReStore retail locations.
 This program helps to defray the cost of construction, and provides the community low-cost options for household goods.